Advice and Support ›

-Who amongst us hasn’t had the best – but unfulfilled – intentions to visit a dying friend or relative?
+Who among us hasn’t had the best—but unfulfilled—intentions to visit a dying friend or relative?
 Or even to pop a card or note in the mail just to let them know they were in our thoughts?
-It’s human nature to procrastinate even with easy things so when it comes to the difficulty of putting words to a sensitive and final situation, it’s no wonder we don’t always follow through.
+It’s human nature to procrastinate, even with easy things.
+So when it comes to the difficulty of putting words to a sensitive situation like illness or death, it’s no wonder we don’t always follow through.

-It happened to me not long ago and even though the person who died was not a close friend, he was a familiar and cheerful one, someone who greeted me daily on my early morning visits to workout at my local YMCA.
+It happened to me not long ago.
+Even though the person who died was not a close friend, he was a familiar and cheerful one: J.P. (not his real name) greeted me daily on my early morning visits to work out at my local YMCA.

-I stopped going to the Y when my work schedule changed, and when I heard a year or so later that he had died, I felt negligent for not having checked in.
+When my work schedule changed, I stopped going to the Y. And when I heard a year or so later that J.P. had died, I felt negligent for not having checked in.

-After the funeral service, I wrote the following note and sent it to a younger Y staffer – "Mac" (I've changed the names to protect their privacy) – who was also a morning greeter :
+After the funeral service, I wrote the following note and sent it to Mac (again, not his real name), another Y staffer and morning greeter:

 I really regretted it when I saw Mac and it brought back all those early mornings, quick conversations, leaving Sudoku, trading camaraderie and quips.
 All in fun, all in good spirits.
 Always upbeat, always positive.